matthew-meers/Standing-Wave-Animation/README.md

 # Standing-Wave-Animation
 Mathematica notebook to show the connection between standing waves and simple harmonic motion.
+See gif included for final animation.